 - If you want more excitement check out the Zip-lines, the Cliff of Courage, the Scenic Lighthouse Waterslide or test your balance and skills on the Trepachanga.

-- There’s also lots of land activities if you want to dry out.
+- There are also lots of land activities if you want to dry out.
 Walk or cycle along the Jungle Paths, and visit Chacah’s Garden, Xel Ha Nursery and the Meliponary (ancient Mayan tradition revolving around the sacred Melipona bee and its honey)

 - You will find plenty of places to relax in chairs and hammocks around the park.